Ride into the Sun

 Ride into the Sun is a studio album by American jazz pianist Brad Mehldau.
 It was recorded on January 24–28, 2025 and released on August 29, 2025.
-The album includes ten compositions by singer-songwriter Elliott Smith and four of Mehldau's own, which he says are “inspired by, and reflect, Smith’s oeuvre".
+The album includes ten compositions by singer-songwriter Elliott Smith and four of Mehldau's own, which he says are "inspired by, and reflect, Smith's oeuvre".
 The title of the album was inspired by the lyrics to Smith's "Colorbars": "Everyone wants me to ride into the sun.
 But I ain't gonna go down, Laying low again, high on the sound."

+Reception

+Frank Housh of All About Jazz wrote, "Ride into the Sun's 16 tracks are bursting with great music, love and respect.
+The album—like Smith's music, like life itself—is beautiful and sad."
+Jon Turney, writing for UK Jazz News, said, "If you know and like Smith's songs, I'm fairly sure you'll like this.
+If you care for Mehldau's work, and are curious about what inspires him, you’ll likely enjoy it too but perhaps, as I did, only intermittently."
+Ride into the Sun was nominated for a 2026 Grammy Award in the category of Best Alternative Jazz Album.